Aerzas/faering/README.md

 **Trust root CA globally**

-Note that some browser will not use the system keystore and will require certificate manual installation.
+Note that some browser will not use the system keystore and will require certificates manual installation.
+Started browsers need to be restarted to take into account the new certificate.

 Archlinux:
 ```sh